-On the flipside, trying to do too much in the ITSM adoption phase may result in spreading your existing resources too thin.
+On the flipside, another common ITSM mistake is trying to do too much in the ITSM adoption phase may result in spreading your existing resources too thin.
 Going back to the MoSCoW Method, make sure you’re only implementing the tools and processes you absolutely need to achieve your targeted ROI and business value KPIs.
 Oftentimes, baby steps and continual small improvements win out over large, seismic changes out of the gate.

 - Scope creep goes wild

 This ITSM mistake is the bane of any project manager’s existence.
 When expectations and goals aren’t properly planned for at the start of the ITSM project, scope creep will inevitably come to take things off the rails.
 Just like the mistake of trying to do too much too soon, IT leaders should be wary of scope creep as a result of taking on more than what you’re able to manage.
 Make note of improvements that need to be made and try to course correct as a part of ITIL’s Continual Service Improvement (CSI) best practices.